 Gediminas Gelgotas‘ music is captivating a new and younger audience of classical music.
-Critics point to a unique and highly attractive musical language based on modern, multi-stylistic influences that combines austere, melodic beauty with a stunning rhythmic drive.
+Critics point to a unique and highly attractive musical language based on modern, multi-stylistic influences that combine austere, melodic beauty with a stunning rhythmic drive.
 In his 2009 personal letter to Gelgotas, Terry Riley wrote: “ Gelgotas has a very unique and compelling compositional voice.”

 Gediminas Gelgotas (b.
 1986) studied piano, trumpet and composition from 1993 to 2005 at the National M. K. Čiurlionis School of Art (Vilnius, Lithuania).
 In 2011 he graduated from the Lithuanian Academy of Music and Theatre, where he studied composition and orchestral conducting.
-He later continued his academic career at the Hochschule for Music And Theater Hamburg, where he studied composition with Peter Michael Hamel (2009–2010).
+He later continued his academic career at the Hochschule for Music and Theater Hamburg, where he studied composition with Peter Michael Hamel (2009–2010).